seek4science/seek/help/user-guide/create-sample-type.md

 Sample Types are templates that detail the key information that needs to be included to describe a given sample correctly.

+By default, SEEK only allows a [Project administrator](roles.html#project-administrator) to create sample types for their project.

 To create a new sample type, select create from the drop down menu, and then select Sample Type from the list